Akankshya1402/Flight-App-FrontEnd/README.md

 =====================================================================

-BACKEND – HOW TO RUN (ALL COMMANDS)
+BACKEND – HOW TO RUN

 PREREQUISITES
 - Java 17+